scottfr/SystemsBook/11 Going Global/Going Global.md

 ![Figure 3.
 Google Chrome's JavaScript console.](console.png)

 One approach to debugging code is to put *alert* functions into the code updating you on the progression of the code or displaying values of the JavaScript variables.
 This works, but can be very clumsy and disruptive.
-When you have the console open a better approach is available to you.
+When you have the console open, a better approach is available to you.
 You can send messages directly to the console providing information on the status of the program.
 For example:

 ````javascript
 console.log("The value of the variable is: " + myVariable);